 Johnson started out in ballet at the age of 3 and in her time participating in ballet she performed in “The Nutcracker” for six years, from kindergarten until fifth grade.
 In fifth grade, a friend told her about an audition for a musical at a local theater and commented that she could sing something as simple as “Happy Birthday.”

-“So I went and I sang ‘Happy Birthday’ and my first show was ‘The Wizard of Oz’ at the Omaha Community Playhouse,” J
+“So I went and I sang ‘Happy Birthday’ and my first show was ‘The Wizard of Oz’ at the Omaha Community Playhouse,” Johnson said.

 Though she did ballet for 11 years, she prefers acting.
 “I am not the best dancer, I mean, I pick up choreography pretty quickly but dance is like you have to do it this way or it’s considered wrong,” Johnson said.
 In acting, she is able to become the character, consider what that character would do or how the character would react in a given situation and adapt the acting to fit that.